johmar-22/imbalance-screening/README.md

   accumulation order.
 Expect agreement to roughly the third decimal on F2 and average precision, which is far below the fold-to-fold standard deviations reported in the tables.
 The strategy ranking is stable.
-- **Runtime.** Full run is 1.5 to 2.5 hours on an NVIDIA T4/L4/A100 and 6 to 10
+- **Runtime.** `run_analysis.py` is 1.5 to 2.5 hours on an NVIDIA T4/L4/A100 and
-  hours on CPU.
-The script detects the GPU automatically and falls back to CPU.
+  6 to 10 hours on CPU. `run_extended_analysis.py` adds 25 to 40 minutes on a
+  GPU, almost all of it the 180 model fits of the leakage ablation; the decision curves and the significance tests together take under a minute and refit nothing.
+Both scripts detect the GPU automatically and fall back to CPU.
+- **The attainable net-benefit curve is computed exactly.** Figure 10c and Section 4.11 rest on the claim that this curve depends on the ranking alone and is therefore invariant to any strictly monotone rescaling of the probabilities.
+Sweeping a fixed grid of cut values satisfies that only approximately. `run_extended_analysis.py` instead sorts by score and maximizes over the achievable cuts, restricted to tie-group boundaries, since a threshold cannot separate two compounds carrying the same probability, which for polymorphs is the normal case here.
 - **`shap` and `scipy`.** Recent `shap` releases can conflict with an older `scipy` already resident in a session.
 If the SHAP section is skipped with an import error, run `pip install -U scipy shap` and restart the interpreter.
-  Only Figure 5 depends on SHAP; every other output is unaffected.
+  Only Figure 6 depends on SHAP; every other output is unaffected.
 - **Two noise columns** (`Noise_1`, `Noise_2`) are drawn from a standard normal and injected deliberately as a negative control on the feature-selection stage.
 They are not a bug.
+- **Not every analysis uses the full protocol.** The threshold sensitivity of Section 4.4, the descriptor attribution of Section 4.5, the generalization tests of Section 4.7, the incremental test of Section 4.8 and the leakage ablation of Section 4.10 each depart from the Table 1 configuration, and the manuscript states how in each case.
+Values from those analyses are comparable with each other where the protocol matches and not with Table 1.
 - **Network access** is needed on first run to download the datasets from Figshare.
 Afterwards `matminer` serves them from its local cache.